 Christmas also coincides approximately with the Winter Solstice on 22nd December.
 Also known as The Shortest Day.
 Now there’s cause to celebrate.

-We can never know what Jesus might think about Christmas traditions but we do know what happened when he discovered the merchants had set up shop in the temple.
-So we can guess:
+We can never really know what Jesus might think about Christmas traditions, However, we do know what happened when he discovered the merchants had set up shop in the temple, so we can guess:

 ‘But what about the bees?’ says you…

 Us beekeepers are fortunate because there is a lot of stuff out there to be getting on with at christmas.

 The bees should have been fed and treated for Varroa after the honey was extracted at the end of summer.
 However, midwinter is the time when the queen bees should be off lay and there should be a short broodless period which is ideal for a backup treatment with Oxalic acid.
 I say should be because it is not always the case especially in a mild year or where they ivy bloomed late.
 So long as there has been a bit of cold weather – below 15 degrees – and a decent interval since you last saw yellow ivy pollen going in to the hives – Christmas should be perfect.